Zefiruu/atbs/README.md

 pictureGrid.py - Converts a list/grid to print a heart in the console.

 characterCount.py - Counts how many times a character is repeated within a string.

+Stopped on chapter Six
+Once you get the chance, do the practice exercises in Chapter 5.